Guide to taking a Sabbatical

 Will I be paid during my sabbatical?

-Good question, but unfortunately I can't answer this, as this depends on your employer and the terms you have agreed.
+Good question, but this depends on your employer and the terms you have agreed.
 If you work at a larger company, then they may have the resources to help you out financially during your time off, but the majority of sabbaticals are unpaid.
 You may lose certain benefits such as bonuses, company car and pension contribution and these points need to be included within your sabbatical agreement.

 What should be my first step?